williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 ### Explains Quantum Consciousness

-If quantum effects enhance Φ, this explains why quantum theories of consciousness exist—quantum mechanics might genuinely increase consciousness.
+If quantum effects enhance Φ, this explains why quantum theories of consciousness exist quantum mechanics might genuinely increase consciousness.

 ### Opens New Possibilities

-If quantum IIT is correct, consciousness might exist in quantum systems we never considered—from quantum computers to fundamental particles.
+If quantum IIT is correct, consciousness might exist in quantum systems we never considered from quantum computers to fundamental particles.

 ## The Bottom Line